SathishG0ud/musicplayer/README.md

 # musicplayer using PYTHON

 **Description:**
-This music player application was created by Sathish Goud.
 It is a simple graphical user interface (GUI) program that allows users to play and manage their music collection.
 The app provides features like selecting a music folder, listing songs, playing, pausing, stopping, and navigating between songs.
 It also includes a progress bar to track the playback progress of the currently playing song.

 **Modules Used:**
 1. `tkinter`: Used for creating the graphical user interface (GUI) of the application.